All Episodes

 So I'm very concerned about that option.

-But the general terminology here, folks, the general story is you've got a large slow moving system over warm tropical waters.
+But the general terminology here, folks, the general story is you've got a large, slow-moving system over warm tropical waters.

-It got trapped, and because it got trapped, it's a catastrophic event for the Texas coast from the coastal bend where the where we're hitting full force is a hurricane, to at the very least, a tremendous rain event, perhaps on the uh scale of Allison, and you folks around the Houston area, KTRH listeners, know what Allison did.
+It got trapped, and because it got trapped, it's a catastrophic event for the Texas coast from the coastal bend where we're hitting full force as a hurricane to, at the very least, a tremendous rain event, perhaps on the scale of Allison.

 That is on the table here.

-So we've got to uh we've got to acknowledge those things, and that's why we believe it's a catastrophic storm when it's all totaled up.
+And that's why we believe it's a catastrophic storm when it's all totaled up.

-I will say this though, missing corpus but when I say missing Corpus Christi, I'm not it's it's like uh I'm not saying it's missing Corpus Christi.
+Missing Corpus Christi, when I say missing Corpus Christi, it's like, I'm not saying it's missing Corpus Christi.

 I'm saying the worst of the storm will be up the coast a little ways from Corpus Christi.

-But doing that and going into that area, and by the way, the town of Indianola, Texas, the port of Indianola, Texas, you know, in the eighteen hundreds, was the biggest port there was until two major hurricanes hit it, and they decided, forget this, and that's how Galveston, Houston became the big port.
+But doing that and going into that area, and by the way, the town of Indianola, Texas, the port of Indianola, Texas, in the 1800s, was the biggest port there was until two major hurricanes hit it and they decided, forget this.

-I don't know if people know Texas legends, but the this area is notorious for these very, very powerful hurricanes where this is going in.
+I don't know if people know Texas legends, but this area is notorious for these very, very powerful hurricanes where this is going in.

 So it's not like there's anything magic about this particular storm.